The Days Are Just Too Short

 Can you make up for the lost hours of sleep?

-If you want to recover after a night of little sleep, you need to sleep longer than usually the next night.
+If you want to recover after a night of little sleep, you need to sleep longer than usual the next night.

 In the case of the long-term lack of sleep, this won’t work anymore, your body just won’t be able to make up for the deficit of sleep.
 In that case, it is really important to change your ways as soon as possible.